AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 draft 3.md

 <img src="https://github.com/AguaClara/UASB/blob/master/Images/New%20UASB.jpeg?raw=true" width="250px"/></p>
 <p align="center">Fig. 6: the fixed connection

-The UASB-R was able to start performing a test experiments with old sludge.
-NOTE: While sludge can stay alive in a suspended state in a fridge for up to one year.
-With only a small amount of sludge left, the team planned to get more sludge in early March.
-Unfortunately, due to AguaClara's contact for sludge granules at the Aanheuser-Busch Plant in Syracuse, NY. has retired, and both Prof. Ruth Richardson of the CEE department and UASB-R having been unable to find a new contact as of mid-April, plans to get more sludge granules have stalled.
-Thankfully, the small amount is enough to finish this semester's testing.
+The UASB-R was able to start performing experiments with old sludge.
+NOTE: While sludge can stay alive in a suspended state in a fridge for up to one year, with only a small amount of sludge left, the team planned to get more sludge in early March.
+Unfortunately, due to AguaClara's contact for sludge granules at the Aanheuser-Busch Plant in Syracuse, NY retiring, both Prof. Ruth Richardson of the CEE department and UASB-R have been unable to find a new contact as of mid-April, and plans to get more sludge granules have stalled.
+Thankfully, the small amount was enough to finish this semester's testing.

-UASB_R starting pumping water through the UASB inlet at different flow rates and calculating the exit velocity as the water exited the reactor.
-However, after consulting with a research advisor, it was apparent that an inlet tube at a lower height would not be beneficial.
-The different heights would not make a significant change to the efficiency of the reactor, and the lower inlet would just make the system harder to clean and fix if anything broke.
-The remainder of the testing, and some data initially collected, was scrapped.
-But the testing did help the team learn ProCoDa - the software used to run the pump - better, and the design fabricated was able to be easily reused into the next task of the semester.
+UASB_R started pumping water through the UASB inlet at different flow rates and calculating the exit velocity.
+However, after consulting with a research advisor, it was apparent that an inlet tube at a lower height would not be beneficial as the different heights would not make a significant difference to the efficiency of the reactor.
+Also, the lower inlet would make the system harder to clean and fix if anything broke.
+Thus, the remainder of the testing and some data initially collected was scrapped, but this initial testing helped the team learn more about ProCoDa -- the software used to run the pump, and the design fabricated was reused in the next task of the semester.

 ### Methods - Part II